DarrenCoppinger/milestone-project-4/README.md

     - Visit a page of the website on a desktop sized screen (>992px).
     - Hover over the name text "BarTender" and logo to check that the hover effects work.
     - Click the navbar-brand text "BarTender" to check that it links to the Home page.
-    - Hover over each navbar item to check the hover effect works for each one.
+    - Hover over each navbar item to check the hover effect works for each item.
-    - Click on each one of the navbar buttons to ensure that each links to the correct page.
+    - Click on each of the navbar buttons to ensure that each links to the correct page.
     - Alter the screen size from desktop size down to medium devices (<992px) size to check that the navbar is responsive.
-At that size the navbar changes to the toggler icon with just the site name and logo.
+At that reduced size, the navbar changes to the toggler icon with just the site name and logo.
 The menu items move to the sidenav menu.
     - Click the toggler icon to check that the drop-down sidenav menu activates.
     - Hover over each of the sidenav menu items and the login button to make sure their hover effect activates.
     - Click each of the drop-down menu buttons to make sure that they link to the correct page.